How to Fill out Your Medical School Application - AAMC AMCAS

 These typically change over every two semesters, 3-4 quarters, and 2-3 trimesters.
 Use the following table to compute which of these years your courses fall into if you’re unsure:

 Each course has to be assigned an AMCAS application Course Classification from the drop-down menu options available.
 The application can change these if it sees fit, and if you think they got it wrong, you may send an Academic Change Request.
-Rest assured, applications do not get rejected or returned for incorrect classifications.
+Rest assured, applications are accepted and returned for correct classifications.

-If you are part of the military or armed forces, your institution’s office can usually help obtain the information and transcripts you need.
+If you are in the military or armed forces, your institution’s office can usually help you obtain the information and transcripts you need.
 If you are no longer active-duty personnel, contact your military schools directly.
-They are usually faster than central offices.
+They are generally faster than central offices.

 As part of this section of the AAMC application, you must also state any previous medical school experience (if applicable).
 You’ll also need to disclose any disciplinary action from any school.
 If these do not apply to you, you can skip this part.